What You Need to Know About Occupational Therapy for Your Children

 3. Develops Fine Motor Skills

-Unlike physical therapy, which focuses on gross motor skills, OT develops fine motor skills like pinching and grasping.
+Unlike physical therapy exercises, that focus on gross motor skills, OT develops fine motor skills like pinching and grasping.
 These abilities are especially important for young children who are learning fundamentals like writing and coloring inside the lines.

 Help your little ones increase strength and dexterity in their hands, fingers, wrists and forearms with OT exercises made just for kids.
 Eventually, they’ll be able to hold toys, toss balls and even use a keyboard all on their own!
 It’ll just take some practice, patience and help from their therapist first.